 French Nineteenth-Century Drawings in the Robert Lehman Collection

-This is the first exhibition in 20 years to survey the rich holdings of French 19th-century drawings and watercolors in The Metropolitan Museum of Art's renowned Robert Lehman Collection.
-On view from November 19, 2002, through February 9, 2003, French Nineteenth-Century Drawings in the Robert Lehman Collection will feature more than 80 works by most of the leading artists — Ingres, Delacroix, Rousseau, Degas, Renoir, and Seurat, to name just a few — of this pivotal epoch in the history of French art.
-Organized to coincide with the publication of Nineteenth- and Twentieth-Century European Drawings, volume IX in the complete series of Robert Lehman Collection scholarly catalogues, both the exhibition and the book will reveal yet another facet of the taste of one of the great American collectors of the 20th century.
+This is the first exhibition in twenty years to survey the rich holdings of French nineteenth-century drawings and watercolors in The Metropolitan Museum of Art's renowned Robert Lehman Collection.
+It features more than eighty works by most of the leading artists—Ingres, Delacroix, Rousseau, Degas, Renoir, and Seurat, to name just a few—of this pivotal epoch in the history of French art.
+Organized to coincide with the publication of Nineteenth and Twentieth Century European Drawings, volume IX in the complete series of Robert Lehman Collection scholarly catalogues, both the exhibition and the book reveal yet another facet of the taste of one of the great American collectors of the twentieth century.